Fusion-Lightguns/DIY-Fusion-Guns/README.md

        - Click on folder for more info.
 Examples click Build to learn how to Build a Lightgun, Code to code a Lightgun etc.

-       - *COMING SOON* Click on Zips folder for everything all n one for each gun.

        - Fusion Lightguns is NOT responible for failed or damaged DIY projects or parts.
 Such as gun housing, pro micros, buttons, cords, etc.